Whispers from the quantum core: the ringdown of semiclassical stars

 Regarding the dependency on scale separation between the ADM mass and the Planck mass, for the realistic case of a stellar mass object, $M/M_{\rm P}\gg1$, we see that for low values of the compactness, $C_{R}<8/9$, the quantity $\tau_{\text{ph}}/R$ approaches the classical solution value and is hence basically independent on $M/M_{\rm P}$.
 For very compact objects, $C_{R}> 8/9$, the crossing time $\tau_{\text{ph}}/R$ grows instead linearly with $M/M_{\rm P}$.
 In between both regimes lies the separatrix $C_{R}=8/9$, for which $\tau_{\text{ph}}/R\propto\left(M/M_{\rm P}\right)^\alpha$, with $\alpha\in(0,1)$.
 These scalings are valid for all the three cases of sub-critical, critical and super-critical density.
 This scaling of the crossing time, as we will see below, has crucial implications for the observability of the echo signal.

 Figure~\ref{fig:echoes1} shows three numerical integrations of Eq.~\eqref{radialEq} for stars with the same $M/M_{\rm P}$ and increasing compactness, all of them exhibiting an outer light ring and leading, therefore, to an initial black hole-like response followed by a sequence of echoes.
-As it is customary for exotic compact objects, time delay between echoes grows with the compactness (although this is not always true, see Fig.~\ref{Fig:CrossingTime}), and they become clearly identifiable as isolated events when the star is super-Buchdahl.
+As it is customary for exotic compact objects, time delay between echoes grows with the compactness (although this is not always true, see Fig.~\ref{Fig:CrossingTime} and Fig. \ref{fig:Potentials}), and they become clearly identifiable as isolated events when the star is super-Buchdahl.
 After the initial black-hole like response, the subsequent echoes would suffer such a large time delay that would make them essentially impossible to identify as part of the original signal~\cite{Zimmermanetal2023}, at least for super-Buchdahl objects with masses much larger than the Planck mass.